 We need the principled press to hold power to account, to call them on the carpet for every outrage.

-So I only ask the famously well-heeled Hollywood foreign press and all of us in our community to join me in supporting the committee to protect journalists.
+So I only ask the famously well-heeled Hollywood Foreign Press and all of us in our community to join me in supporting the Committee to Protect Journalists because we're going to need them going forward and they'll need us to safeguard the truth.

-All right, Meryl Streep.
+All right, Meryl Streep, what's her name?

 Last night at the Golden Globe Awards.

-The basket of irredeemable deplorables that Hillary Clinton talks talked about in the campaign that helped her lose the election, by the way, not the Russians.
+The basket of irredeemable deplorables that Hillary Clinton talked about in the campaign that helped her lose the election, by the way, not the Russians.

-And it is, you know, you think back in the Obama years and the sanctimonious, self-righteous, phony liberal hypocrites with their private jets polluting the atmosphere that they claim is suffering from global warming.
+And it is, you know, you think back in the Obama years and these sanctimonious, self-righteous, phony liberal hypocrites with their private jets polluting the atmosphere that they claim is suffering from global warming.

-By the way, 49 states have snow or ice in them right now.
+By the way, 49 states have snow or ice in them right now, 49.

 That includes southern states that never get snow or ice.